yidas/codeigniter-model/README.md

 ### forceDelete()

-Delete the selected record(s) with Timestamps feature into the associated database table.
+Force Delete the selected record(s) with Timestamps feature into the associated database table.

 ```php
 $result = $this->Model->forceDelete(123)